-This series of short articles about trees in the Belfast Botanic Gardens is compiled by members of the Friends group and Gardens staff.
-We aim to build up to a comprehensive archive of trees in Belfast Botanic Gardens.
-Each article illustrates a tree growing in Belfast Botanic Gardens together with information from a range of sources.
-Where possible we will give the tree tag number - these are the small aluminium discs, usually fixed on the tree trunk, 2 to 3m above ground level.
+This is one of a series of short articles about trees in the Belfast Botanic Gardens compiled by the Friends group.
+The tree tag number relates to the black tree maintenance tags, usually fixed on the tree trunk, 2 to 3m above ground level.

 This small-leaved maple is a native of the Mediterranean area from Portugal to Turkey, SW Asia, and N. Africa.
 It is fairly rare in cultivation particularly in the north of the British Isles.
 There is a mature specimen in the Arnold Arboretum in Boston.
-Although not much grown in gardens it is popular with bonsai enthusiasts because of its small leaves.
-It is superficially like our native field maple (Acer campestre) in its small leaves and growth habit.However, the leaves are distinctly shiny, three-lobed (without teeth) unlike those of the field maple which are matt and can be 5 lobed.
+Although not much grown in gardens, it is popular with bonsai enthusiasts because of its small leaves.
+It is superficially similar to our native field maple (Acer campestre) in its small leaves and in its growth habit.
+The leaves are distinctly shiny, three-lobed (without teeth) unlike those of the field maple which are matt and can be 5-lobed.
 When the leaves are broken the sap is colourless whereas that of Acer campestre leaves is milky.
 The flowers of the Montpellier maple are a bright yellow and in a good year can rival those of Acer opalus which grows nearby in Belfast Botanic Gardens.
-The seeds are a typical maple double winged structure (a samara); in this case the wings are close together.
+The seeds are a typical maple double-winged structure (a samara); in this case the wings are close together.
 Although a plant of hot dry Mediterranean hills it appears to be completely hardy in Ireland having survived the recent two severe winters 2009/10 and 2010/11.
-There are two trees, close together, in Belfast Botanic Gardens beside the path from the Botanic Gate to the primary school gate.
+We are fortunate to have two specimens in Belfast Botanic Gardens, close together beside the path from the Botanic Gate to the primary school gate.